OP3-Halium/Documentation/README.md

 4. Flash the droidian zip file
 5. Flash [halium-boot.img](https://github.com/OP3-Halium/Documentation/blob/master/halium-boot.img) to your boot partition (See instructions in the [note](#note) below)
 6. Flash [op3-gsi-fix-droidian.zip](https://gitlab.com/Bettehem/op3-gsi-fix-droidian/-/jobs/artifacts/main/browse?job=makezip)
-7. Reboot
+7. Reboot.
+The phone will first show the droidian logo, then the screen will go black for 20-30 seconds.
+During this time when the screen is black, **do not** press the power button.
+Wait patiently, the screen will turn back on when the boot process is done.
+8. Once you have booted for the first time, open a terminal on the phone and run this command:\
+   `sudo apt update && sudo apt install adaptation-droidian-oneplus3`
-8. Once you have booted for the first time, open a terminal on the phone and run the `move-home` command, which will move your home folder to the /userdata partition so you can use all of the storage on your device.
+10. Next run the `move-home` command, which will move your home folder to the /userdata partition so you can use all of the storage on your device.
 Your device will reboot when it's done.
-9. Enjoy!
+11. Enjoy!

 ## Note